ewwmy/cheatsheets/nodejs-en.md

 #### Security note

-> `.env` files must always be added to `.gitignore` to prevent sensitive data from leaking.
+> Real `.env` files (not the example ones) must always be added to `.gitignore` to prevent sensitive data from leaking.

 #### Installation